jod35/jod35/README.md

 ## About Me

-- 🔭 I’m currently working on machine learning
+- 🔭 I’m currently studying software engineering.
-- 🌱 I’m currently learning many things like Web development and machine learning
+- I am so passionate about learning and solving problems with programming.
 - 👯 I’m looking to collaborate on open source projects
 - 📫 How to reach me: @jodathan35 on twitter